kodiri/accessibility-live/README.md

 https://github.com/kodiri/accessibility-live

 **Summary of all ideas proposed for the project:**
-Ideas proposed as a project included:
+-Ideas proposed as a project included:
-Create an option for filtering YouTube videos that are less than 5 or 10 minutes in length.
+-Create an option for filtering YouTube videos that are less than 5 or 10 minutes in length.
-A website/Application for pollution.
+-A website/Application for pollution.
-A website/Application for cocktail making
+-A website/Application for cocktail making
-A template for e-commerce shopping
+-A template for e-commerce shopping
-Geo location
+-Geo location

 Collapse